ygini/ObjectiveREST/README.md

     git clone https://github.com/ygini/ObjectiveREST.git
     git submodule init
     git submodule update

+The most easiest method to use ObjectiveREST is to import the folder *ObjectiveREST/ObjectiveREST Frameworks/Common* in your project.

+The most cleanest way to use ObjectiveREST is to import the good framework project in your workspace: *ObjectiveREST/ObjectiveREST Frameworks/* **[iOS | OS X]** */ObjectiveREST/ObjectiveREST iOS.xcodeproj*

+For iOS and OS X application, you have to add the new imported framework in your dependancies then as a link target (Select your project in Xcode then the tab *build phases*).

+###Special addition for iOS

+Thanks to the really good management of library in iOS, you have to add this two options to your project's build settings

+	OTHER_LDFLAGS = -ObjC
+	HEADER_SEARCH_PATHS = $(TARGET_BUILD_DIR)/usr/local/include

+You can simply copy this two line and past it in your build settings (Select your project in Xcode then the tab *build settings*, select any line and past).

 ##Presentation
 Objective REST is build to provide a REST interface to any CoreData application.
 We have two working mode :